matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

-# Reinforcement-Learning-Assisted Search for Quantum-Machine-Learning Circuit Architectures
+# Reinforcement Learning Assisted Search for Quantum Machine Learning Circuits Architectures

-*Classical machine learning (ML) models for classification typically learn to map input features $x$ to output scores $f(x)$ (often interpreted as unnormalized probabilities), using ansatz function approximations such as neural networks.
+*Classical machine learning (ML) models for classification typically learn to map input features $x$ to output scores $f(x)$ (often interpreted as unnormalized probabilities), using function approximations such as neural networks.
 While effective in many domains, classical models are inherently limited by their computational space.
 In contrast, quantum computing leverages the exponential growth of the state space of a quantum system.
 An $n$-qubit system spans a Hilbert space of dimension $2^n$.
-Such exponential scaling offers a promising route to capture and process complex data patterns more efficiently and is an active area of research.*
+Such exponential scaling offers a promising route to capture and process complex data patterns more efficiently.
+Exploration of that field is an active area of research.*

 Utilization of Reinforcement Learning (RL) for Parametrized Quantum Circuits (PQCs) creation is currently being explored in the literature [^ostaszewski] [^rl-architecture-search].
 We have set a goal of implementing a search algorithm based on RL capable of finding an efficient PQC ansatz; feasible for performing classification, while incorporating real hardware restrictions like coupling map and built-in gate set.
-We tested the approach on several  datasets from the sklearn package.
+We tested the approach on several datasets from the **scikit-learn** package.
 <!-- We could also easily test obtained result on a real accesible quantum hardware but there is not time :( -->

 ## Supervised Quantum Machine Learning with PQCs